 Finally, when the person stubbornly refused to stop sinning after countless attempts to bring them to repentance, the church disfellowshipped them.

-Recently, Bart Breen wrote a stunningly powerful article on the topic of excommunication.
+Bart Breen has written a stunningly powerful article on the topic of excommunication, reclaiming its importance today.
 Here it is:

 The Lost Practice of Church Discipline: What All Christians Need to Know